Click to review the final PEIS

 Input is Important

-Public input will help shape flood protection planning on the Lower Green River.
+Public input helped shape the Lower Green River Corridor final PEIS.

-The District held a public comment period from March 20, 2023 to June 20, 2023.
-Tribes, jurisdictions, agencies, stakeholders, and members of the public were invited to comment on the draft PEIS and three alternative approaches for flood hazard management.
+The District held a public comment period during scoping and on the draft PEIS.
+Tribes, jurisdictions, agencies, interested parties, and members of the public were invited to comment on types of environmental impacts to be considered as part of the draft PEIS and three alternative approaches for flood hazard management.

-Translated project fact sheets are below and the draft PEIS and other translated materials can be found here.
+All project materials including the final PEIS and translated materials can be found here.

 To request additional translated materials, please call 206-349-6361 or email lowergreensepa@kingcounty.gov.